hackerevents/hackerevents/README.md

 #### Test your changes

-You can test your changes by pbuilding the website and open the generated index
+You can test your changes by building the website and open the generated index
 file:

     python build.py